Integral Transforms for Finite Gauge Theory: Topological field theory

 Let $\Fam_{d+1}$ denote the category with objects finite $\left(d+1\right)$-groupoids, $1$-morphisms given by correspondences of $\pi$-finite spaces, $2$-morphisms given by correspondences of correspondences, and so on until level $\left(d+1\right)$.
 (Two $\left(d+1\right)$-morphisms are regarded as identical if they are equivalent.)

-Let $\cT$ be the arbitrary symmetric monoidal target with duals, fixed in \Cref{sec:cob_hyp}.
+Let $\cT$ be the arbitrary symmetric monoidal target with duals, fixed at the beginning of \Cref{sec:top_symm}.
 Let $Y$ be an object of $\Fam_{d+1}$.
 A local system on $Y$ valued in $\cT$ is a functor $Y \to \cT$.
 Write $\Fam_{d+1}\left(\cT\right)$ for the category of $\pi$-finite spaces equipped with a local system valued in $\cT$.

 For example, $\Fam_{d+1}\left(B^{d+1} \units{\bk}\right)$ has objects given by pairs $\left(Y , \tau\right)$, where $\tau$ is a cocycle

 representing a class in $H^{d+1}\left(Y , \units{\bk}\right)$.
 A morphism is a correspondence: